Palestinian leader Abbas offers apology for remarks on Jews

 Abbas, 82, was excoriated by Israeli and Jewish leaders and diplomats who accused him of anti-Semitism and Holocaust denial for his remarks on Monday during his opening speech to the PNC, the de facto parliament of the Palestine Liberation Organisation.

-In a lengthy section about history, he said that Jews living in Europe had suffered massacres “every 10 to 15 years in some country since the 11th century and until the Holocaust”.
+He said that Jews living in Europe had suffered massacres “every 10 to 15 years in some country since the 11th century and until the Holocaust”.

 Citing books written by various authors, Abbas said: “They say hatred against Jews was not because of their religion, it was because of their social profession.
 So the Jewish issue that had spread against the Jews across Europe was not because of their religion, it was because of usury and banks.”

-Israeli officials had no immediate comment on Abbas’ statement of apology on Friday.
+Israeli Defence Minister Avigdor Lieberman swiftly rejected Abbas’ apology.
+He wrote on Twitter: “Abu Mazen is a wretched Holocaust denier, who wrote a doctorate of Holocaust denial and later also published a book on Holocaust denial.
+That is how he should be treated.
+His apologies are not accepted.”

-On Wednesday, Prime Minister Benjamin Netanyahu had accused Abbas of grave anti-Semitism and Holocaust denial, calling on the international community to condemn him.

-Rabbis Marvin Hier and Abraham Cooper of the U.S.-based Jewish human rights organization the Simon Wiesenthal Center said Abbas’ speech was the words of “a classic anti-Semite”.
+Reacting to the speech, Prime Minister Benjamin Netanyahu on Wednesday accused Abbas of grave anti-Semitism and Holocaust denial.
+Rabbis Marvin Hier and Abraham Cooper of the U.S.-based Jewish human rights organization the Simon Wiesenthal Center said Abbas’ words were those of “a classic anti-Semite”.

 U.N.
 Middle East envoy Nickolay Mladenov called Abbas’ comments “deeply disturbing”.